 Since the thalidomide tragedy in the 1960s there has been increased public awareness of the risks that some medicines, when taken during pregnancy, may harm the developing baby (i.e. act as teratogens).
 However, most women still take medicines during pregnancy, in many instances, before they realise they are pregnant.

 Although the majority of babies are normal at birth, about 1 in 40 has a congenital malformation (‘birth defect’).
 In most cases, it is not known why these malformations occur.
-Therefore, if treatment is required during pregnancy, it is important that doctors are able to give accurate evidence based advice to women about the risks, if any, of the medicines prescribed or for chemical or occupational exposure.
+Therefore, if treatment is required during pregnancy, it is important that doctors are able to give accurate evidence based advice to women about the risks, if any, of prescribed medication or ofchemical or occupational exposure.

 The UKTIS provides a national service on all aspects of the toxicity of drugs and chemicals in pregnancy for health professionals.
 Information is provided via the telephone information service and also on-line via TOXBASE.

 In April 2014 'bumps' (www.medicinesinpregnancy.org) was launched.
 This public facing website enables the online provision of openly accessible information that is consistent with that in UKTIS scientific monographs but summarised in a format suitable for members of the public.